pythoncoder-ece/playground-joka09z6/statement.md

 #willkommen

 Write the code
-how can ich show a var * nehmen
+how can ich show a var * neh